ivanminutillo/varnelli/README.md

 ## Prerequisites

 In order to use Varnelli, you need to have swapi up and running on your machine.
-To start swapi locally, you can follow the instruction from the [original repository](https://github.com/Commonfare-net/social-wallet-api)
+To start swapi locally, you can follow the instruction from the [original repository](https://github.com/Commonfare-net/social-wallet-api).

-Once swapi is running fine, you should copy/paste the
+Once swapi is running fine, you need to copy the apikey generated during the build phase and paste it [here]

 ## Getting started

 Clone the project